Tudor67/Paper-Notes/ComputerVision/Counting/README.md

 * Instead of predicting a density map, a redundant counting is proposed in order to average over the errors.
   The idea is to predict a count map which contains redundant counts based on the receptive field of a regression network.
 * They also propose a new deep neural network for counting: Count-ception (adapted from the Inception family of networks).
+* The Inception-like architecture allows them to obtain multi-scale feature representations and the small input size 32x32 prevents overfitting.
 * Their approach results in a improvement (2.9 to 2.3 MAE) over the state of the art method by Xie and Zisserman in 2016.
 * Comparison with density map approach (_Learning to count objects in images (Lempitsky, 2015)_):
   - Using Gaussian density map forces the model to predict specific values on how far the object is from the center of the receptive field.